-PCE has completed the CPUC's GHG Calculator for IRP v1.4.5.
+PCE has completed the GHG Calculator.
 PCE notes the following assumptions:

-• To account for GHG-free power associated with large hydro energy contracts, with contract quantities in MWh, PCE used the CPUC's GHG Calculator to back-calculate the implied capacities for the contracted MWh.
+To account for GHG-free power associated with large hydro energy contracts, with contract quantities in MWh, PCE used the GHG Calculator to back-calculate the implied capacities for the contracted MWh.